Globalsat Group: Satellite services

-Most products and services provided by the consortium are in the field of satellite-based communications including voice, Internet, and Machine-to-Machine (M2M) with emphasis on L band mobile satellite service (MSS) through the Iridium and Inmarsat satellite constellations.
+Most products and services provided by the consortium are in the field of mission-critical satellite-based communications including voice, Internet, and Machine-to-Machine (M2M) with emphasis on L band mobile satellite service (MSS) through the Iridium, Inmarsat, Globalstar and other satellite constellations.
 Fixed-satellite service (FSS) / VSAT and system integration are also provided in some markets, as well as Inmarsat's Ka band mobile service known as Global Express (GX).
-One of the group's largest projects as of 2022 involves a utility company in Brazil which uses mixed L-band and terrestrial cellular for redundant high availability mobile push-to-talk communications.
+One of the group's largest projects as of 2022 involves a utility company in Brazil which uses mixed L-band and terrestrial cellular for redundant high availability mobile push-to-talk communications and telemetry.